-- 1. Go to https://downloads.autonomy.com/productDownloads.jsp and download the detector to your HPE Media Server machine. - 2.
+- Go to https://downloads.autonomy.com/productDownloads.jsp and download the detector to your HPE Media Server machine.
+When you download the detector, ensure the version of the detector matches the version of HPE Media Server that you are using. - 2.
 Import the training data by running the action ImportDetector, for example if you downloaded the file to the folder pretrained/objectdetection, in the HPE Media Server installation folder:

-'''

-/action=ImportDetector&detector=roadscene &detectorpath=./pretrained/objectdetection/roadscene.dat

-'''

-detector The name to give to the imported detector.
+/action=ImportDetector&detector=roadscene &detectorpath=./pretrained/objectdetection/roadscene.dat detector The name to give to the imported detector.